OnPoint Community Credit Union, OSAA award scholarships to 6 graduating seniors, including Bend's Austin Baker - KTVZ

 - Charles Black of Central Catholic High School in Portland led his school’s chapter of CommuniCare, a student-powered social justice and community service organization.
 A leader in Central’s campus ministry and student body vice president, Black played five sports and co-captained his varsity cross country and track teams and junior varsity basketball team.
 He earned a 4.0 GPA and is a National Merit Scholar finalist.
 Black will attend the Massachusetts Institute of Technology and plans to become a physician.

-- Camila Garibay of Sheldon High School, Springfield Public Schools, played trumpet in the school’s concert band, wind ensemble and marching band and swam competitively.
+- Camila Garibay of Sheldon High School, Eugene School District 4J, played trumpet in the school’s concert band, wind ensemble and marching band and swam competitively.
 A student in the Spanish immersion and International Baccalaureate programs, Garibay earned a 3.74 GPA.
 She also participated in Oregon Young Scholars, a four-year college preparatory program.
 Garibay will be the first in her family to attend college and plans to become a nurse to honor her grandmother, who was a midwife.

 - Lane Shaffer of McDaniel High School, Portland Public Schools, campaigned for better transportation infrastructure as co-chair of the Transportation Equity and Environmental Advocacy committee of the Multnomah Youth Commission.
 Shaffer earned a 4.0, took college-level classes, and participated in football, cross country, wrestling, and the student newspaper.
 He also served as president of McDaniel’s Youth Action Council.
 Shaffer will major in public health and public policy on a pre-law track.